tstrijdhorst/shakethatbranch/README.md

 # Shake That Branch
 ### Hierarchical branch management made easy

+_This project is currently in beta.
+Feedback is appreciated.
+Do not trust it with your life._

 Splitting up featurebranches into multiple PRs for easy reviewing is really nice.
 Except if you get a comment on the first PR then you need to merge and push those changes into it's children (and their children).
 This can become really cumbersome quite quickly.